 Post.conditions(:published => true).select(:title).with(:author)

-All named scopes are called the same, except for include, which is now called with, because include is a reserved method.
+All named scopes are called the same, except for include

 Reuse them by making class methods: